Julian Simon: Legacy

 The Institute for the Study of Labor established the annual Julian L. Simon Lecture to honor Simon's work in population economics.
 The University of Illinois at Urbana-Champaign held a symposium discussing Simon's work on April 24, 2002.
 The university also established the Julian Simon Memorial Faculty Scholar Endowment to fund an associate faculty member in the business school.
 India's Liberty Institute also holds a Julian Simon Memorial Lecture.
 The Competitive Enterprise Institute gives the Julian Simon Memorial Award annually to an economist in the vein of Simon; the first recipient was Stephen Moore, who had served as a research fellow under Simon in the 1980s.

 Personal life

-Simon was married to Rita James Simon, who was also a longtime member of the faculty at the University of Illinois at Urbana-Champaign and later became a public affairs professor at American University.
-Simon suffered for a long time from depression, which allowed him to work only a few productive hours in a day.
-He also studied psychology of depression and wrote a book on overcoming it.
-Simon was Jewish.
-He died of a heart attack at his home in Chevy Chase in 1998 at age 65.
+Simon was remembered as a traditionalist Jew who did not work on the Sabbath.
+He emphasized empirical data in arguments and had a combative personality which enjoyed rhetorical exchanges.
+His wife, Rita James, was a former socialist activist; they met while students at the University of Chicago and married during that period.
+She was a longtime member of the faculty at the University of Illinois at Urbana-Champaign and later became a public affairs professor at American University.
+They had three children: David, Judith, and Daniel.

+For a long time, Simon experienced debilitating depression, which allowed him to work only a few productive hours in a day.
+He also studied the psychology of depression and wrote a book on overcoming it.
+He died on February 8, 1998.
+The cause was a heart attack at his home in Chevy Chase in 1998; he died at age 65.